graphql/graphql-spec/spec/Section 2 -- Language.md

 EscapedCharacter :: one of `"` \ `/` b f n r t

-Strings are sequences of characters wrapped in double-quotes (`"`). (ex.
+Strings are sequences of zero or more source characters wrapped in double-quotes (`"`). (ex. `"Hello World"`).
-`"Hello World"`).
-White space and other otherwise-ignored characters are significant within a string value.

-Note: Unicode characters are allowed within String value literals, however GraphQL source must not contain some ASCII control characters so escape sequences must be used to represent these characters.
+Any Unicode code point other than those explicitly excluded may appear literally within a String value.
+White-space and other characters otherwise ignored outside of string values are significant and included.
+Unicode code points may also be represented with escape sequences.

 **Semantics**